tdilauro/Simplified-wiki/Deployment-Instructions.md

 These environment variables will point the application server to the correct database.
 All further configuration will be done through the administrative interface and stored in the database.

+_PYCHARM NOTE:_ If you're running the web application using PyCharm, editing the `activate` file may not do the job.
+You may need to define these two environment variables in your global Pycharm configuration.

 Now, activate the virtual environment:

 ```